-Discover the musical talents of your Northwoods neighbors in one harmonious evening.
+Discover the musical talents of your Northwoods neighbors in one harmonious afternoon.
 The Rhinelander Area Community Band, Nicolet Male Chorus, Nicolet Choraliers, Hymns and Hyrs, and Lakeland Barbershop Chorus will showcase their range and energy by performing selections from their season’s repertoire.
 Join your friends for the perfect combination of music, camaraderie, and fun.

 ArtsPower Presents: Laura Ingalls Wilder

 Bringing adventure and fun, Artspower returns to present a musical tale of Laura Ingalls Wilder and her family's perilous frontier journey.
 With inspiring courage they deal with danger, hunger, and disease, as they search for a place to call home.
 Experience the wild frontier with songs that you can't help but laugh and tap your toes to, and learn with Laura that love really does overcome all obstacles.
 Suggested for children grades 2-6.
 Learn more.